hackerkid/Mind-Expanding-Books/README.md

 Introduction
 ------------
 This is a curated list of books which will help you to ~~blow~~ expand your mind.
-This list started from The Quora question [What are some of the books that expand your mind](http://www.quora.com/What-are-some-of-the-books-that-expand-your-mind).
+This list was started from The Quora question [What are some of the books that expand your mind](http://www.quora.com/What-are-some-of-the-books-that-expand-your-mind).

 Table of Contents
 -----------------